SysKitTeam/docs-point/docs/microsoft365-inventory/cleanup-opportunities.md

 **Files shared for ad hoc collaborations, one-off requests, or short-term projects often retain unique permissions long after the work is done.** With no activity, no views or edits, the access just sits there unchallenged, with no signal to tell admins which permissions are still needed and which have been overlooked. **Files with Inactive Unique Permissions haven't been accessed or modified in the last 180 days.** Over time, inactive unique permissions accumulate and create real risk: ongoing access to files that no one is actively monitoring.
 By cleaning them up, you're removing that unnecessary risk exposure.

-On the dashboard tile, you'll see the number of inactive unique permissions ready to be cleaned up, **click Fix Now** to start.
+On the dashboard tile, you'll see the number of inactive unique permissions ready to be cleaned up, **click Resolve Manually** to start.

-After selecting Fix Now, the **information dialog** opens, providing more details on Inactive Unique Permissions and leaves you with two options:
+After selecting Resolve Manually, the **information dialog** opens, providing more details on Inactive Unique Permissions and leaves you with two options:

 * **Clicking the Request Automation** button lets you send us a request for this feature to be automated, which helps us prioritize the improvements you're requesting
 * **Clicking Resolve Manually** opens the [**Permissions Matrix** report](../reporting/access-reports.md#permissions-matrix-report)